-I love this story… It makes you think.
+I love this story about a Pope & an Old Jew.
+It makes you think.
 I have had a situation that has really bothered me for some time.
 It still does.
 I am not sure what is right to do about it.
 I am trying very hard to look at it from that person’s point of view.
 It bothers me because I question my own perceptions.
 I am fighting with my ego.

 Is this person responding to me in a way to help or hinder me?
 Their reactions are they even about me or the lack of control they have with what is going on in their life.
 I must do more thinking on it before I do anything.
 Until then I am sending light and love their way.
 That is the Spiritual thing to do in such a situation.
 Let the situation be what it is and go on with your daily life.